tigerBeh12/CryptographProject2022/README.md

 # Cryptograph Project 2022
-> Personal projects and homeworks for Cryptography Inovation course,2022 Fall.
+> Personal projects and homework for Cryptography Inovation course, 2022 Fall.
 ## Development Member
 > This Git repository is only maintained by one person - `Kungyang Yang`.
-So the all projects completely accomplish by Kunyang, whose GitHub account number is `tigerBeh12`.
+So the all projects completely accomplish by Kunyang whose GitHub account number is `tigerBeh12`.